 Public Information and Education Bureau

-Crime Stoppers is a community action program that encourages citizens to become involved in the fight against crime.
-The TIPS line (305-471-TIPS) for Crime Stoppers of Dade County is answered by officers from the Miami-Dade Department.
+Crime Stoppers is a community action program that encourages citizens to become involved in the fight against crime, while remaining completely anonymous, with the possibility of receiving a cash reward.
+The Crime Stoppers TIPS line is 305-471-TIPS (8477), or 1-866-471-8477.

 After Hours Media Inquiries

-MDPD's Public Information Section staff acts in compliance with federal and state public record laws and in the best interest of the department, news media, and the residents and visitors of Miami-Dade County.
-Routine media inquiries and records requests are handled as expeditiously as possible during normal business hours -- Monday through Friday 8 a.m. to 11 p.m.
+MDPD's Media Relations Section staff acts in compliance with federal and state public record laws and in the best interest of the Department, news media, and the residents and visitors of Miami-Dade County.
+Routine media inquiries and records requests are handled as expeditiously as possible during normal business hours -- Monday through Friday, 8 a.m. to 11 p.m.

 After hours and on weekends, a Public Information Officer (PIO) is always on-call for emergencies and for significant breaking news events.
 After hours, the on-call PIO will generally not have information regarding routine police cases.
 In addition, on-call PIOs are not available to provide updated information about previous cases, or details regarding incidents that are primarily being handled by other agencies.